Tjandra-Putra/mern-notes-app/README.md

-# Project Setup and Running Instructions
+# Simple MERN Project demonstrating CRUD, rate limiting, responsive design and best practices

-## Environment Variables Setup
+### Environment Variables Setup

 Create a `.env` file in the **root of the backend folder** and add the following variables: